cwrc/CWRC-Mapping-Timelines-Project/README.md

  * `initialSortBy`: an array of field names by which to initially sort, in order of priority.
 Use a suffix of `-za` to get reverse order. eg. `'author'` is forwards sorting, `'author-za'` sorts in reverse

 **Styling Notes**
 Columns are automatically sized, but sometimes you want to have more control or disable word-wrapping in those cells.
-Every grid column has a CSS class automatically added in the form based on the column name, in the format grid-column-name.
+Every grid column has a CSS class automatically added in the form based on the column name, in the format *grid-column-name*.

-eg. Column *Author* would get CSS class `grid-author`, and *First Name* gets `grid-first-name`
+eg. Column *Author* would get CSS class `grid-author`, and *First Name* gets `grid-first-name`.
+Every non-alphanumeric character in the column name is converted to a `-`.

 **Examples**
 ```html